 Apart from this campaign, what work is FIFA doing in women's football?

 FIFA works together with its member associations to promote women’s football worldwide.
-Through financial assistance earmarked for development programmes, FIFA aims to increase the opportunities for women and girls to participate in football and also aims to increase the number of female coaches, administrators, referees and volunteers involved.
+Through financial assistance earmarked for development programmes, FIFA aims to increase the opportunities for women and girls to participate in football and also to increase the number of female coaches, administrators, referees and volunteers involved.

 FIFA has been implementing tailor-made programmes for women’s football since 2004.
 As a strategic development area, the programmes aim to provide specific support toward developing and increasing the participation of women and girls in football.